hermantb/fast_json/README.md

 --infnan:         Allow inf and nan
 --big:            Use big allocs
 --no_duplicate:   Do not check duplicate object names
+--no_comment:     Do not allow comments
+--allow_json5:    Allow json5
 --check_alloc:    Check allocs
 --fast_string:    Use fast string parser
 --print:          Print result